Karplus-Lab-OSU/ensemblator/readme.rst

 'eeGlobal\_out.tsv'
 ---------------------------------------

     This tab-separated table contains information each atom in the ensemble.
-From left to right the columns describe: the residue id of the atom, the atom type, the RMSD of the atom calculated pairwise from group M (ie. the RMSD of all the pairwise distances in group M), the same for group N, the same but calculated from each M to N pair, the closest distance between any member of M with any member of N, the pair of models which actually had that closest approach, and whether or not this  atom was included in the common core calculated for the ensemble.
+From left to right the columns describe: the residue id of the atom, the atom type, the RMSD of the atom calculated pairwise from group M (ie. the RMSD of all the pairwise distances in group M), the same for group N, the same but calculated from each M to N pair, the closest distance between any member of M with any member of N, the pair of models which actually had that closest approach, and whether or not this  atom was included in the common core calculated for the ensemble, as well as the Global Silhouette score for each atom.

 'eeLocal\_out.tsv':
 ---------------------------------------

       This tab-separated table contains information about the LODR calculated for each residue.
-The columns list from left to right: the residue id, the RMS of the LODR calculated for each pair of structures in group M, the same for group N, the same for each M to N pair, the minimum LODR for any member of M compared with any member of N, and which pair was that closest.
+The columns list from left to right: the residue id, the RMS of the LODR calculated for each pair of structures in group M, the same for group N, the same for each M to N pair, the minimum LODR for any member of M compared with any member of N, and which pair was that closest, as well as the LODR silhouette score.

 'sil_scores.tsv':
 ---------------------------------------